 Unknown to me when I bid on the eBay key, my brother Andrew had bought me a brand new Kent Hand Key as a birthday present so I had two morse keys to use!

-Andrew offered to restore the used key and we stripped it down to all its separate components and proceeded to clean up and polish all the brass parts and the wooden base was sanded back to plain wood, stained and then painted with several coats of varnish until it had a strong protective finish.
+Andrew offered to restore the used key and we stripped it down to all its separate components and proceeded to clean up and polish all the brass parts, the wooden base was sanded back to plain wood, stained and then painted with several coats of varnish until it had a strong protective finish.

 The main arm and pivot assembly after cleaning and restoration.

-The used hand key had a made in England label but the new one had a made in Germany label and was slightly different in the way in which it was built with the centre link cable being under the key arm on the new model.
+The used hand key had a made-in-England label but the new one had a made-in-Germany label and was slightly different in the way in which it was built with the centre link cable being under the key arm on the new model.

 The entire process to polish the brass parts, varnish the wood and reassemble took 2 days overall and about 3 hours total working time and resulted in a finish on the restored key which we think looks much better than the finish on the new morse key!

-The restored Kent Hand Key next to the new model behind.
+The restored Kent Hand Key is next to the new model behind.
 The new model has a slightly higher wooden base and a matt finish to the wood.